-The District had major contractual commitments related to various capital projects as of June 30, 2016, for the construction of the Student Services Center on the Kingman campus.
-At June 30, 2016, the District had spent \$4,005,594 on these projects and had remaining contractual commitments with contractors of \$816,678.
-These projects are funded without incurring new debt and will draw on reserve funds already in place.
+The District has completed the contractual commitment related to the construction of the Student Services Center on the Kingman campus and the facility is fully operational.
+A new capital project is underway for construction of a multi-purpose building on the North Mohave Campus in Colorado City.
+At June 30, 2017, the District had spent \$132,150 on the preliminary start up work for this project.
+The contractual commitment with the contractor is \$1,850,736.
+This project and other various capital projects are funded without incurring new debt and will draw on reserve funds already in place.